Persistent Homology of Complex Networks for Dynamic State Detection: Results

 Letting the parameter $a$ in \cref{eq:rossler} vary in the range $0.37<a<0.43$ in steps of $\Delta a =0.001$ and setting $\beta=2$ and $\gamma=4$, we obtain $1201$ time series of length $1000$ seconds for the state $x$.
 We only retain the last $400$ seconds of the simulation to allow the trajectory to settle on an attractor.
 For the construction of the corresponding $k$-NN networks, we sample the time series at $2$ Hz in order to capture a sufficient number of oscillations while avoiding overly large point clouds for computing persistence.
 For the Takens' embedding we use the mutual information function approach and the nearest neighbor method, respectively, to choose the parameters $\tau = 4$ and $d = 7$.

-For constructing the ordinal partition networks we go with the higher sampling frequency of $20$ Hz, and we use MPE to select $\tau = 40$ and $d = 6$.
-We found that a higher sampling rate for ordinal partition networks and the resulting longer time series is not an issue due to the maximum number of vertices not being dependent on the length of the time series, but rather on the motif dimension $d$.
-Furthermore, for these networks a higher sampling rate tends to improve the detection of periodic and chaotic time series.
+For constructing the ordinal partition networks use the higher sampling frequency of $20$ Hz, and we use MPE to select $\tau = 40$ and $d = 6$.
+We found that a higher sampling rate for ordinal partition networks and the resulting longer time series is not an issue due to the maximum number of vertices not being dependent on the length of the time series, but rather on the motif dimension $d$ and time series complexity.
+Furthermore, a higher sampling rate tends to improve the detection of periodic and chaotic time series for ordinal partition networks.

-The resulting point summaries were found for both ordinal partition networks (Fig.~\ref{fig:rossler_Bifurcation_combined}A) and $k$-NN of Takens' embedding networks (Fig.~\ref{fig:rossler_Bifurcation_combined}B).
+The resulting point summaries were found for both ordinal partition networks (left column plots of Fig.~\ref{fig:rossler_Bifurcation_combined}) and $k$-NN of Takens' embedding networks (right column plots of Fig.~\ref{fig:rossler_Bifurcation_combined}).
 The top two graphs in \cref{fig:rossler_Bifurcation_combined} show the bifurcation diagram depicting the local extrema of $x$ and the Lyapunov exponent \cite{Benettin1980}, respectively.
-The shaded regions in the figures represent periodic windows while the unshaded regions represent chaotic response.
-These windows were identified by investigating the bifurcation digram and the Lyapunov exponent plots.
+The periodic regions (shown as the regions between vertical,dashed, green lines with a solid green line below) were identified by investigating the bifurcation diagram and the Lyapunov exponent plots.

-For the ordinal networks, Figure~\ref{fig:rossler_Bifurcation_combined}A shows a significant drop in all six scores for the large periodic window corresponding to $0.409 \leq a \leq 0.412$.
+For the ordinal networks, the left columns plots of Figure~\ref{fig:rossler_Bifurcation_combined} show a significant drop in all six scores for the large periodic window corresponding to approximately $0.409 \leq a \leq 0.412$.
 There are also less pronounced drops in these scores for the other shorter periodic windows.
 These drops are especially evident for $\langle k \rangle$, $E'(D_1)$, and $P(D_1)$ where the scores significantly decrease in comparison to their surrounding values.
 However, some scores such as $\langle k \rangle$ are not normalized, e.g., so that $0 \leq \langle k \rangle \leq 1$.
 Given one time series, and not a parameterized set of series, this makes it difficult or even impossible to distinguish between chaotic and periodic regions.
 On the other hand, the normalized scores that we introduce in this paper, $E'(D_1)$ and $P(D_1)$, suggest periodic regions when $E'(D_1) < 0.5$ and $P(D_1) < 0.75$.
 It should be noted that the difference between chaotic and periodic regions, as shown in Section~\ref{ssec:effects_Of_Noise}, starts degrading as noise levels are increased.